vatpac-technology/sops/docs/controller-skills/airwork.md

     **DDU**: "DDU, Requesting Traffic for Search and Rescue operations for the next 90 minutes, within a 10nm Radius of 23 52 South, 136 01 East, Not above A060"
     **ASP**: "DDU, No Reported IFR Traffic.
 Call Ops Normal time on the hour"
     **DDU**: "Ops Normal on the hour, DDU"

-!!! note
-    Commonly, another part of SAR operations (usually immediately afterwards) is MEDEVAC operations.
-As per the [VATSIM Code of Conduct](https://vatsim.net/docs/policy/code-of-conduct){target=new} Section B6, *"No flight may declare itself to have priority over another"*.
-As a controller, you are permitted to simulate MEDEVAC operations by giving track shortening and conducting coordination as required, as long as it does not impose a delay on any other aircraft, in order to be in compliance with the Code of Conduct

 ### Practice Instrument Approaches
 A Practice Instrument Approach is simply an aircraft conducting an Instrument Approach with no intention of a full-stop landing.
 This is pretty straight-forward outside controlled airspace, as the pilot will often just request a traffic statement for a given radius from a fix.
 In controlled airspace, however, there can be quite a few things to consider.